-Many of you as clients are agile and small organisations who come to Broadspring Consulting for advice on handling people challenges or company growth that are outside the skill and time of your current management and administration team.
+Many of you as clients are agile and small organisations who come to Broadspring Consulting for advice on handling people challenges or company growth matters that are outside the skill and time of your current management and administration team.
 An article in the HR news this week has put forward the view that companies with more than 30 employees should have at least two HR staff: one administrator and one manager/strategic advisor.

 The main question is probably coming up now because of the Harvey Weinstein case – as well as Uber and Google and tech start up in the US.
-When things go wrong (such as sexual harassment and bullying) and then go public one of the first questions is “where was HR?”
+When things go wrong (such as sexual harassment and bullying) and then go public, one of the first questions is “Where was HR?”

 Where do employees go when they have queries or need support?
-The above options are all from a business perspective, but a robust HR function is equally about the employees as it is about the managers.
+The above options are all from a business perspective.
+But a robust HR function is equally about the employees as it is about the managers.
 As has been seen in a number of recent Australian cases, including Channel 7, not all HR departments effectively balance the service and support to employees and to senior management.
-In fact HR are often the true “middle man”
+In fact HR are often the true “middle man”.

 - HR and payroll can provide information about leave balances and policy.
 Who notices the trends in employee questions and what they may mean?
 (A number of employees in a team with a new manager who ask about leave balances can be a sign of a problem)